ethsana/sana-docs/docs/installation/install.md

 For a new installation of Ant, the Debug API endpoint is *not* exposed by default for security reasons.
-To enable the Debug API endpoints, set the `--debug-api-enable` flag to `true` in your [configuration file](/docs/working-with-ant/configuration) and [restart your Bee's service](#edit-config-file).
+To enable the Debug API endpoints, set the `--debug-api-enable` flag to `true` in your [configuration file](/docs/working-with-ant/configuration) and [restart your Ant's service](#edit-config-file).

 ```yaml